 Police Computer Wing

 Maintenance of Records is an integral part of the Police Station work, when such maintenance of records became a burden to the department then computerisation of all the police station records was initiated under a new and modern system of functioning.
 Initially the photographs of Criminals, their history sheets, finger prints were computerised and subsequently computerised the salary bills of police staff.
 The SP rank officer was heading this unit initially.
-Presently an Officer of the rank of Inspector of General of Police heads the Police Computer Wing.
+Presently an Officer of the rank of Additional Director General of Police heads the Police Computer Wing.

 Presently Police Departments Computerization is managed by Police Computer Wing, coordinating all IT tasks with the available technical knowledge in the department and also development and deployment of Police IT ERP solution.